cbcielo/cse15l-lab-reports/lab-report-3-week-6.md

 * show `.ssh/config` file and how you edited it with vscode

-Here I am showing my `config` file and the contents I edited with I used:
+First I located the .ssh file on my device and opened the config file.
+Here I am showing my `config` file and the contents I edited with.

+I used:

 `Host ieng`